cwpearson/tempi/README.md

 * Necessity of supporting our own optimized poin-to-point device communication?
   * OpenMPI 4.0.5: does a good job. repeated sends of the same buffer seem to re-use a single cuIpcOpenMemHandle.
 Has some upper limit of handles it keeps open, shutting when a new one needs to open (an LRU thing?).
 Probably matching recv needs to post before sender knows which Ipc handle to open.
 Recver never seems to create a mem handle though, so it's a bit of a mystery.

+## License

+Boost software license 1.0
+Please see the `LICENSE` file.